meatball133/crystal/exercises/practice/leap/.approaches/introduction.md

 ## Approach: Using `Proc`s

-Using `Proc`s is a great way to create reusable logic, and makes for an interesting solution.
+Using `Proc`s is a great way to create reusable logic which makes so you can build things like block programming system and in general makes for an interesting solution.

 ```crystal
 module Year